#trypod: There's Something for Everyone

 “Worry less about the person you once were.
 Or the person you dream you someday will be.
 Worry about the person you are now.
 Or don’t even worry!
 Just be that person.
 Be the best version of that person you can be.
 Be a better version than any of the other versions in any of the many parallel universes.
 Check regularly online to see the rankings.”

 Alice isn't Dead follows a truck driver searching across America for the wife she had long assumed was dead.
-In the course of her search, she will encounter not-quite-human serial murderers, towns literally lost in time, and a conspiracy that goes way beyond one missing woman.
+She encounters towns literally lost in time and a conspiracy that goes way beyond one missing woman.

 LifeAfter is a mini-series that follows Ross, a low level employee at the FBI, who spends his days conversing online with his wife Charlie – who died eight months ago.
 But the technology behind this digital resurrection leads Ross down a dangerous path that threatens his job, his own life, and maybe even the world.